 The table below provides a summary of EWEB's Transportation commitments in CAP2.0.
+Text in italics is directly from the CAP2.0 document.

-Transport Transportation Action Items Action Item # Торіс Description Details from CAP2.0 T24 EV marketing & awareness COE and EWEB to increase the number of EV-centered ride and drive consumer education events.
+Transpor tation Action Item ns .
+Action Item# Topic Description Details from CAP2.0 T24 EV marketing & awareness COE and EWEB to increase the number of EV-centered ride and drive consumer education events.
 This action is scheduled to be completed between 2023 and 2025.
 T36 EV market transformation EWEB will focus on an evolution of targeted market transformation programs and efforts to increase EVs in the community, including dealership engagements and incentives, education campaigns, and ride and drive events.
-Funding for this action primarily comes from the Clean Fuels Program (CFP).
-T37 EV infrastructure incentives EWEB to incentivize commercial and residential charging infrastructure and to support regional efforts to expand available charging network, including EWEB- owned stations at its properties.
-Funding for this action primarily comes from the Oregon Clean Fuels Program (CFP). Т38 EV support to underserved communities EWEB to explore ways to increase EV use in underserved populations through efforts and programs including partnerships with key agencies, grants, culturally appropriate outreach and education, and non-ownership models like multi-family car sharing.
+Funding for this action primarily comes from the Clean Fuels Program (CFP). Т37 EV infrastructure incentives EWEB to incentivize commercial and residential charging infrastructure and to support regional efforts to expand available charging network, including EWEB-owned stations at its properties.
+Funding for this action primarily comes from the Oregon Clean Fuels Program (CFP).
+T38 EV support to underserved communities EWEB to explore ways to increase EV use in underserved populations through efforts and programs including partnerships with key agencies, grants, culturally appropriate outreach and education, and non-ownership models like multi-family car sharing.
 Funding for this action primarily comes from the Clean Fuels Program (CFP).
 T40 EWEB owned fleet GHG reduction goals LCC, Lane County, and EWEB continue to invest in fuel efficient motor pools.
 Public agencies are focused on purchasing electric vehicles when practical and high efficiency hybrids or diesels when necessary.
 These vehicles require less maintenance and have lower operating costs than the vehicles they are replacing.